 Who was Mary Magdalene?
 This question has been asked many times before.
-A Pope in the Middle Ages proclaimed she was a prostitute.
-If you think about Mary Magdalene this may be the first thing that comes to your mind.
-Negative slurs stick far better than positive ones.
-Evidence doesn’t matter much in this respect.
-The Gospel depicts her as the most important person in Jesus’ life.
-She witnessed the crucifixion from the foot of the cross after the male disciples have fled.
-She was also the first to see the resurrected Jesus.
+A Pope in the Middle Ages claimed She was a prostitute.1 This slur still lingers around after more than 1,000 years.
+More recently, Mary Magdalene has become a cult figure as there is a lot of mystery surrounding Her.
+She may have been the most important person in Jesus’ life.
+According to the Gospels, She witnessed the crucifixion from the foot of the cross after the male disciples have fled.
+And She was the first to see the resurrected Jesus.

 Featured image: Christ with Mary Magdalene, West Nave, Kilmore Church, Isle of Mull made by Stephen Adam.
 B. Galbraith.
 Victorian Web.